stassenm/webwork-docker/README.md

 To test changes to anything in webwork2, pg, or the OPL, you should make those changes in their respective directories in the webwork-docker folder, then run `docker compose build` again to update the docker image, then `docker compose up` to run the updated container with your changes.

 The `docker_setup.pl` script checked out webwork2 and pg on their respective main branches.
-Development work should usually be done on a branch of your personal fork of the the `develop` branch of webwork2 or pg.
+Development work should usually be done on a branch of your personal fork of the `develop` branch of webwork2 or pg.
 See:

 * [First Time Setup](https://github.com/openwebwork/webwork2/wiki/First-Time-Setup)
 * [Coding and Workflow](https://github.com/openwebwork/webwork2/wiki/Coding-and-Workflow)